sk88studiosinc-maker/Soulsound/README.md

 SoulSound is in early MVP development.

-I’m currently seeking:
+This repository defines the intentional scope, philosophy, and architecture of the initial release.

+The project is currently open to:
-- Thoughtful feedback from developers
+- Developer feedback
-- Architecture discussion
-- Potential collaborators aligned with intentional, ethical product design
+- System design discussion
+- Aligned collaborators who value privacy-first, non-extractive platforms

 ## 🌌 Mission